Interdisciplinary Program in Engineering Science

 The interdisciplinary degrees of MS in Engineering Science and PhD in Engineering Science are offered.
 The MS program requires emphasis in at least two areas of study not available within a single department; the PhD requires at least two sub-areas of specialization within one or more academic departments, in addition to the major concentration area of study.

-The MS in Engineering Science program - offered with both thesis and non-thesis options - provides an opportunity for study in areas not represented by departments within the college.
+The MS in Engineering Science program—offered with both thesis and non-thesis options—provides an opportunity for study in areas not represented by departments within the college.
 Students can enter the program with a baccalaureate degree in any field of engineering or in a pure or applied science.
-The individualized program of study for each student (due at the end of the first semester) will be developed in consultation with and approved by the student's graduate advisory committee.
+The departmental-level academic course plan for each student (due at the end of the first semester) will be developed in consultation with and approved by the student's graduate advisory committee.
 Graduate School regulations require the major professor (committee chair) to be a graduate faculty member from a department within the College of Engineering.
 The committee must also include at least two additional members of the graduate faculty.

-At least one-half of the coursework must be engineering courses and at least one-half of the total coursework must be at the 7000 level.
-The program requires emphasis in at least two sub-areas of study not available within a single department and at least 18 hours of required coursework and one academic year in residence must be completed after admission to the program.
+At least one-half of the coursework must be College of Engineering courses, and at least one-half of the total coursework must be at the 7000 level (excluding thesis hours).
+The program requires emphasis in at least two areas of study not available within a single department and at least 18 hours of required coursework and one academic year in residence must be completed after admission to the program.

 The college accepts qualified students with bachelor's or master's degrees in engineering or a pure or applied science to work toward a PhD in this interdisciplinary program.
-The individualized program of study for each student will be developed in consultation with and approved by the student's graduate advisory committee.
+The departmental-level academic course plan for each student will be developed in consultation with and approved by the student's graduate advisory committee.
 The committee must consist of at least three members of the graduate faculty.
-The major professor (advisory committee chair) must be from a department within the College of Engineering and at least one member of the student's committee must come from a department offering the PhD degree in the College of Engineering.
+The major professor (advisory committee chair) must be from a department within the College of Engineering, and at least one member of the student's committee must come from a department offering the PhD degree in the College of Engineering.
 The advisory committee must also include representatives from the sub-areas of specialization.

 Forms for Engineering Science